fclairamb/myse/README.md

 ## Goals

-MySE allows to index the content of multiple sources of files into a simple search engine.
+MySE allows to index the content of multiple sources of data into a simple search engine.

+## Install

+* Windows / Mac Os X / Linux manual : [the JAR](http://update.myse.io)
+* Linux Debian with APT: [The APT repository](http://apt.webingenia.com)

 ## Current status

-It can only be used for tests.
-It doesn't even support de-indexing of deleted files at this stage.

-That being said, there is very little risk in letting it run in production.
+It's not production-ready, use it at your own risk.
+That being said, there's very little risk in letting in run over your files as it only reads them.

-For any release marked as stable, I will try to make sure the data can be upgraded.

 ## Supported system

 It is made in java so it should work everywhere.
 It requires at least java 1.7.
 It has been tested on:

-* Linux Ubuntu XFCE
+* Linux Debian
-* Windows 7 / 8 / 8.1
+* Windows 7+
 * Mac Os X

 ## Supported sources